 Faced with rapid growth and increased inventory, a company’s research lab found a more efficient pharmaceutical storage system with mobile shelving.

-When you’re creating life-saving drugs for diseases like cancer, diabetes, and multiple sclerosis, no supplies can go to waste.
-The biologic pharmaceutical market is rapidly expanding, and is expected to reach $386 billion dollars by 2019.
-In 2014 alone, over 40 new biologic drugs were approved by the FDA.
-While a huge benefit to patients, the rapid growth of the industry has left manufacturers stressed for storage capacity.
+When you’re creating life-saving vaccines or drugs for diseases like cancer, diabetes, and multiple sclerosis, no supplies can go to waste.
+The biologic pharmaceutical market is rapidly expanding, and growth has left manufacturers stressed for storage capacity.

-One leading pharmaceutical company, in the midst of expansion, was dealing with the consequences of their inadequate pharmaceutical storage.
-The compounds and raw chemicals needed for the creation of biologic drugs have to be stored in a temperature-controlled environment to prevent them from deteriorating or becoming inactive.
+One leading pharmaceutical company was dealing with the consequences of their inadequate pharmaceutical storage.
+The compounds and raw chemicals needed to create biologic drugs must be stored in a temperature-controlled environment to prevent them from deteriorating or becoming inactive.
 In the past, the company had used vertical carousels, a common storage solution in the industry, to hold chemicals and finished samples, but that was no longer an option.

 “Our department is very satisfied with how the system works and how much it stores.
 It meets all of our expectations.”

 – Facility Manager at leading pharmaceutical manufacturing company

 When your pharma manufacturing facility runs more efficiently, it translates into increased production and quality, but also an improved customer experience.
 Learn more with our inventory management white paper.